joshbegley/nyt-latest/previous.md

 `The influential conservative commentator’s relationship with the president and the G.O.P. fractured over the war with Iran.
 Now, he says he is charting a new course.`\
 https://www.nytimes.com/2026/07/02/us/politics/tucker-carlson-third-party.html

-**As U.S. Faces Extreme Heat, Data Centers Are Ordered to Use Backup Power to Prevent Blackouts**\
+**To Reduce Electrical Grid Strain Amid Heat Wave, Data Centers Are Ordered to Use Backup Power**\
 `As triple-digit temperatures engulf much of the United States, the Trump administration wants grid managers to require the use of backup power that often goes unused.`\
 https://www.nytimes.com/2026/07/02/business/energy-environment/electric-grid-data-centers-pjm.html